ducksnack/bloodbowl_manager/README.md

 * View team performance metrics and other statistics.

 ### League Management

 * Create and manage leagues.

 * Register teams in leagues.

 * Track league results and standings.

-* Note that currently, teams can not enter leagues.
-Entering a team into a league is currently done through the django admin interface.

 ## Features in the Pipeline